 Students must reapply each year to be considered for a grant.
 A State Grant can be renewed for up to six full-time semesters or nine quarters (or their equivalent).
 However, the student must make satisfactory progress and demonstrate financial need as defined in state law.

-To receive the full amount of the State Grant, the applicant must be a full-time student (registered for 15 credits per term).
+To receive the full amount of the State Grant, the applicant must be a full-time student (registered for at least 15 credits per term).
 Less than full-time students will have their price of attendance prorated based on the actual number of credits.
 However, the parent or student contribution used in the award formula is NOT reduced if the student takes fewer credits, so a student who is eligible for an award at 15 credits may not qualify at a lower enrollment level.
-(In a pilot study beginning with the 2013-2014 academic year, students enrolled for fewer than 15 credits at MnSCU campuses will have their parent or student contribution reduced based on their enrollment level, e.g., to 53.3% or 8/15ths for a student enrolled for 8 credits.)

 Part-time students with three or more credits can be considered for a State Grant.
 However, students are encouraged to complete their degree as quickly as possible by registering for as many credits as they can handle each term.